MashedP/dlip-pytorch-DL-good-practises/README.md

 It is very helpful when you have to perform sweeps on hyper-parameters.
 Configurations and values of hyperparameters for training, such as batch-size, learning rate, optimizers are stored in a yaml file ```src/dlip/conf/train_model.yaml```.

 You can access the configuration & outputs of previously run scripts by default in the ```outputs``` folder.

+More info on how to setup hydra for your projects [here](https://towardsdatascience.com/complete-tutorial-on-how-to-use-hydra-in-machine-learning-projects-1c00efcc5b9b)

 ## Logging experiment